Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 #### Description

-The `company-board` template consists of two groups of decision makers, the `BOARD` members represented by the board Voting application and the `SHARE` token holders represented by the `SHARE` voting application. `BOARD` members are the only group allowed to create votings on the `SHARE` and `BOARD` voting applications. `SHARE` holders hold all of the permissions management roles in the DAO except for permissions in Payroll.
+The `Company-Board` template consists of two groups of decision makers, the `BOARD` members represented by the board Voting application and the `SHARE` token holders represented by the `SHARE` Voting application. `BOARD` members are the only group allowed to create votings on the `SHARE` and `BOARD` Voting applications. `SHARE` holders hold all of the permissions management roles in the DAO except for permissions in Payroll.

-When a new `company-board` based DAO is deployed core DAO permissions like `Kernel.APP_MANAGER` and `Acl.CREATE_PERMISSIONS` are assigned to the `BOARD` voting application with the permission manager being the `SHARE` voting application.
+When a new `company-board` based DAO is deployed, core DAO permissions like `Kernel.APP_MANAGER` and `Acl.CREATE_PERMISSIONS` are assigned to the `BOARD` Voting application with the permission manager being set to the `SHARE` Voting application.

 **code/templates/company-board/contracts/CompanyBoardTemplate.sol:L100-L100**